php-flasher/php-flasher.github.io/docs/framework/laravel.md

 ## <i class="fa-duotone fa-list-radio"></i> Configuration

-As optional if you want to modify the default configuration, you can publish the configuration file:
+As optional, if you want to modify the default configuration, you can publish the configuration file:

 ```shell
 php artisan vendor:publish --tag=flasher-config
 ```

-The Configuration file will be located at `config/flasher.php` and will have the following content :
+The configuration file will be located at `config/flasher.php` and will have the following content:

 ```php
 <?php // config/flasher.php